-Whether you are a reporter, an activist, a business leader, a health worker or a regular citizen how can you know when public figures tell the truth and when they distort it?
-How can you decide what claims are fair and who to trust?
-To produce the reports for this site, we have used our own experience as journalists and the help and assistance of specialist experts in a range of fields, to draw up this checklist:
+Whether you’re a journalist, an activist, a business leader, a health worker or a regular citizen, how can you know when public figures tell the truth and when they distort it?
+How can you decide what claims are fair?
+Who can you trust?

-Whenever anyone in public life makes a claim, big or small, the first question you should ask – once you have got past whether the claim is plausible and worth investigating – is ‘Where’s the evidence?’
+When a public figure makes a claim, big or small, first ask yourself if the claim is plausible and worth investigating.

-There and elsewhere, there is often a good reason for an official to refuse to reveal the evidence behind a claim they make.
+Officials may often have a good reason to refuse to reveal the evidence for a claim they make.
 They may need, as journalists do, to protect their source.
-But if sources need protection, we still need evidence.
-And often the reason officials refuse to provide it is that their evidence is weak or partial or contradictory.

-So first ask for the evidence, and if none is forthcoming, you know there is, or may be, a problem with the claim.
+Ask for evidence, and if it isn’t provided you’ll know there is, or may be, a problem with the claim.

 2. Is the evidence verifiable?

-The next step, if evidence is provided, is to see whether it can be verified.
-One of the key tests made before the results of any new trial are accepted by the scientific community is to see whether the trial can be repeated by other researchers with the same or similar findings.
-As Thomas Huxley, a prominent 19th century biologist, put it: “The man of science has learned to believe in justification not by faith but by verification”.
+In the scientific community, any new trial is only accepted once other researchers have tested it and produced the same or similar results.
+As Thomas Huxley, a prominent 19th century biologist, put it: “The man of science has learned to believe in justification not by faith but by verification.”

 3. Is the evidence sound?